QodotPlugin/qodotplugin.github.io/docs/materials.md

 The rest of this guide will be looking through these three options, and how you can setup your Godot project to automatically apply PBR materials and shaders to surfaces.

-🚧 Information on [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) is available on the old Qodot wiki.
+1. TOC
+{:toc}

-## Prerequisites and words of warning
+## Prerequisites

 For loose textures, you should have your own texture files to apply to surfaces.
 If you installed the entire plugin, you are free to copy the textures in `res://addons/qodot/textures` to your own project directory, into a folder like `res://textures`.

+Differences in 1.7.0
+{: .label .label-blue }
-**Note:** Qodot 1.7.0 only allows one texture file extension for a QodotMap.
-This is fixed in Qodot 1.7.1 and up, letting you use an array of texture extensions.
+You can only use one texture file extension per QodotMap.

+Differences in 1.7.1
+{: .label .label-blue }
+You can use an array of texture extensions per QodotMap.
 Consider updating the plugin if you are struggling to load textures from multiple file extensions.

-**Warning:** Do not use `res://addons/qodot/textures` directly, without first copying them to a folder outside of `res://addons/qodot`.
-Otherwise you risk losing your work if you update the Qodot.
+Warning
+{: .label .label-red }

-**Warning:** In all Qodot versions including 1.7.1, Qodot won't read textures with spaces in the filename, including the folder it came from.
-Please check that your textures fit this naming scheme before continuing.
+Qodot can't read textures with spaces in the filename, or its parent folders.
+Check that your textures fit this naming scheme before continuing.

 # Comparison of Texturing Methods